The Technium

 Why?
 Because the security of a network is only as good as its weakest link, and we are now running a global machine.
 That global machine, made up of your devices and yours and yours, is the machine I use.
 Everything connected to this global machine is on MY machine.
 Every device connected is linked to all the other devices.
 Therefore the security of everyone is hinged to the weakest security on the lowliest thing.
 That might be a connected pencil that could be hacked.
 If someone can hack a pencil they can use that exploit to hack into a drawing tablet and from there extend into an OS, and from there into the network.
 The weakness of one small point can ripple across the globe and affect me directly.

-In that way security on a network is equivalent to pollution coming from a small source.
-If you pollute the river, you effect everyone’s drinking water.
-If your small device is hackable, everyone’s network is hackable.
-When the network is a big as the world, then my security depends on your security, and thus your security affects all security.
+When the network is a big as the world, then my security depends on your security, and thus your security affects everyone’s security.
 Just as we collectively police the river for pollution so we, the commons, have a duty to regulate your security.
 Your security is all of our business.

 Comments